adem4ik/qfusion_ideas/README.md

 ### Bomb'n'defuse
 * Ammo box drops on frag
+* Defuse sound as in CS

+### FFA
+* Quad killer becomes quad carrier, none gets the quad on self kill

+### CTF
+* Restore Flag-carrier's HP, only when he not gets damaged
+* Flag carrier indicator is visible for anyone and through the walls

+### TDM
+* Scorboard needs more investigation as there are possible miscalculations of score/net

+## UI/HUD
+* Frag stemp like in volleyball for duels/tdm, place needs more investigation
+* Leader score in DM/FFA on HUD
+* Trick indicator as complementation/replacement for pressed keys
+* Item timers for client side demos on HUD like in WolfcamQL, so unknown timers are shown as "-" or "x"
+* Transparent/grey font for the servers w/o players in the server browser
+* Ingame wiki
+* HUD message "press ESC to use Demo Panel" /add it to my HUD with cg_showhelp "1"
+* Team mates indicators on HUD for invisible team mates
+* HUD classic: move "Stunned" text higher
+* HUD default: move "low ammo" text below crosshair
+* UI for demolist / demoget

-## List of improvements
+## Engine/graphics/others
 * Force own model/color for non-team based gametypes demos
-* Unlimit ammo in warmup
-* Team mate indicator shows health similar to QL, needs more investigation of possible solutions
-* TDM scorboard needs more investigation as there is possible miscalculations of score/net
 * Smooth transition from enemy color to gray on frag
-* Frag stemp like in volleyball for duels/tdm, place needs more investigation
 * cg_quadqaunter, cg_followkiller for demos and TV
-* Leader score in DM on HUD
-* Resotore desktop resolution after alt+tab from fullscreen
+* Restore desktop resolution after alt+tab from fullscreen
 * Weapon placement indicators on missing weapon bind key press like in Xonotic
 * Console transparency
-* Item timers for client side demos like in WolfcamQL, so unknown timers are shown as "-" or "x"
-* Trick indicator as complementation/replacement for pressed keys
 * Dust from jumps including on jumppads
-* Transparent/grey font for the servers w/o players in the server browser
 * Player view beam in demos/TV
-* Ingame wiki
-* HUD message "press ESC to use Demo Panel" /add it to my HUD with cg_showhelp "1"
 * "timescale -X.X" for the back rewind
-* Team mates indicators on HUD for invisible team mates
-* FFA: quad killer becomes quad carrier, none gets the quad on self kill
 * Particles from enemy model coming after hit
 * Indication when player can't pickup an armor - no symbol, hud message, gray model
-* CTF: restore Flag-carrier's HP, only when he not gets damaged
-* CTF: Flag carrier indicator is visible for anyone and through the walls
-* UI for demolist / demoget
-* BOMB: defuse sound as in CS
 * OpenAL installator out of box, or at least UI link to get it
 * Possibility to disable map static sounds similar to QL s_ambient
 * UH/MH global spawn sound
 * MH dried up sound coming from the player
 * Low ammo sound as in QL
 * Gun bob on wall jump
-* HUD classic: move "Stunned" text higher
-* HUD default: move "low ammo" text below crosshair
 * Fix cg_flip for OpenAL
+* Global chat message on power-up pickup
+* Global for spectators, team only for player chat messages of item pickups (not weapons)